nimaafraz/Open-RAN-xApp-Auction-based-Conflict-Resolution/README.md

 - Implements an auction algorithm to determine the final winner for each parameter.
 - Supports multiple xApps with multiple conflicting parameters.
 - Provides flexibility in defining objectives and parameters for each xApp.
+Limitations
+- The current auction algorithm is too simplistic and does not assure Incentive compatibility, individual rationality, and budget balance.
 ## Input Data
 The input data for the auction algorithm is provided in a CSV file.
 Each row represents a bid submitted by an xApp for a particular parameter.
 The CSV file should have the following format: